 - Hold the pump at an angle and press down the top of the pump to dispense the medication onto your palm.
 Press down the top a second time to dispense another pump of medication onto your palm.

 - Use your palm to apply the medication evenly to the front, back, and sides of your knee.
-Do not massage your knee while you are applying the medication.

 - If your doctor told you to apply the medication to both knees, repeat steps 3-4 to apply the medication to your other knee.